NASA Research Initiation

 7. Postage, general office supplies and peripheral purchases may not be charged to the grant.
 See OMB Circular A-21 for additional general grant restrictions and rules.

-Please do not hesitate to contact the MSGC office with have budget questions.
+Please feel free to contact us with budget questions.
 Submitted proposals often have errors in the budget, which lead to difficulties in review and evaluation.
 Let us help fix these before submission.

 Physical Office Location: 416 Cobleigh Hall, Montana State University